 Naturally occurring silver foxes are somewhat rare, comprising only 8% of Canada's wild red fox population.
 Those seen in captivity, like this male given refuge at Black Pine, are typically outcasts of the pet trade.

-Since arriving in September 2012, this male is as yet unnamed and his age is unknown.
+Shortly after arriving in September 2012, this male was named "Fiero" by his keepers.
 He was brought to Black Pine by a conservation officer with the Indiana Department of Natural Resources, safely captured while wandering around a residential neighborhood at a northeast Indiana lake.

 After consulting with the state licensing agent Black Pine determined if the fox was kept as a "pet", which is likely given the animal's lack of fear of humans, he was apparently not owned legally.
 With no other apparent options, Black Pine is happy to be able to provide the animal a new forever home.